decause/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Supports 2 - 4 players?
     5 points.

-Game includes instructions and/or a tutorial?
-    5 points.

 Is it Intuitive (easy to learn)
     10 points

 Does it have a polished feel to it?
     10 points

-Does the game include includestructions on how to play? (tutorials, help screens, readme.txt?)
+Does the game include instructions on how to play? (tutorials, help screens, readme.txt?)
     10 points.

 Does the game give good input feedback? (sound, animation, etc...)